hiimzackjones/hiimzackjones.github.io/_drafts/2018-2-8-Implementing-Windows-Deployment-Services.md

 PXE client then downloads the file via TFTP and then runs file
 ```

-> Note: Active directory isn't completely necessary to make this happen.
+> Notes: Active directory isn't completely necessary to make this happen.
 The server needs to have the role installed and needs to be an admin on some domain.
 Otherwise any machine should be able to request WDS to help it out.
 You can set WDS to only talk to machines that have be prestaged, have machines request to be prestaged, or just have any machine chat with the WDS without worrying about it.

 Okay let's get to it.
 Before we install make sure you have these guys: